sszcanada/AVRF/README.md

 <br>
 **BP_MultiGrabFirstMesh + BP_MuiltiGrabSecondMesh**

-  An example of connecting 2 grab actors together which both have grab components.
+  An example of connecting 2 actors together which both have grab components.
 <br>
 <br>
 **BP_Vehcile**